Digitalization and Smart Factories: Manufacturing Trends for 2019

 But this also means that in order to be a true leader in the world of manufacturing, you’ll have to be able to keep up.

 Despite advances in automated technologies, there will still be a high demand for living, breathing human workers on the shop floor of the future.
-As we continue to change the role of factory workers, it is essential that safety remain a top priority for any manufacturing process.
+As we continue to change the role of factory workers, it is essential that safety remains a top priority for any manufacturing process.
 As you know, any lapse in safety can be devastating.
 In addition to the obvious moral and public repercussions of an industrial accident, unsafe work conditions can cost your business millions.

 Thankfully, as factories become smarter, safety innovations are scaling to match.
 How do smarter factories and better digital work elements keep pace with manufacturing trends to help to ensure safety for our workers?

 - As interactions between humans and their automated counterparts increase, they have to get along!
 Advances in monitoring systems and safety features such as better motion-sensing lasers will ensure that relations between humans and robots are safe and efficient.

 - Dramatic industrial accidents are our worst fear.
 But what about the toll that routine manual labor can take on a worker’s body?
 Exosuits, designed to enhance the natural motions of the human body, will help reduce the inevitable physical stress of factory jobs.

 - Safety hinges on the assumption that everyone on the factory floor knows exactly what he/she is doing.
 As manufacturing trends and machinery become more complex and the workforce changes, old instructions can quickly become irrelevant.
 Today’s workers need adaptable, easy-to-use instructions that provide crystal clear guidance at a moments notice.

 Growing Skill Gap in the Manufacturing Workforce